acadia2025/website/_posts/2001-01-10-adaptive-assembly.md

 - **Simulate grasping and sorting tasks** based on sensor input and rule-based logic
 - **Develop foundational skills in robotics for architecture** using digital twins and AI-powered workflows
 - **Build a functioning Isaac Sim environment** with a robot arm and object set
-- **Configure a simulated ZED2 camera** and interpret point cloud or depth-based data
+- **Configure a simulated RealSense camera** and interpret point cloud or depth-based data

 ## Workshop Schedule
 **Number of days**: 2